kent-map/kent/docs/19c/19c-franklin-biography.md

 ### DEPARTURE OF THE “EREBUS” AND “TERROR” ON THE ARCTIC EXPEDITION

->A desart [sic] waste of waters lies before –
+  A desart [sic] waste of waters lies before –
   Behind, the anxious hospitable shore,
   Which like a parent bird sees ye depart,
   Bold wingéd messengers of daring art!

-We know that sunshine always ’round your path
+  We know t hat sunshine always ’round your path
   Cannot attend; that rain and tempest’s wrath
   Will be your portion; but our pray’r shall be
   You live their fury out right gallantly,
   And after years you have perchance to roam
   That science crown’d you safely seek your home!

 On Monday [19 May 1845] H. M. sloops Erebus and Terror left Greenhithe, on their attempt “to penetrate the icy fastnesses of the north, and to circumnavigate America.